rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

 !!! info "Issuance of Bitcoin depends on time."

-Let's examine what would happen if, tomorrow, the price of Bitcoin went up to $1-million.
+What would happen if, tomorrow, the price of Bitcoin went up to $1-million?
-Mining will be very profitable.
+Mining would be very profitable.
 The hashrate would skyrocket.
 And yet, issuance of new Bitcoin would stay on schedule.

-Every 2016 blocks there will be a difficulty adjustment to maintain a 10-minute average block time.
+Every 2016 blocks there is a difficulty adjustment to maintain a 10-minute average block time.
 That is, if the average within those 2016 blocks is less than 10-minutes,